Claire Bloxsom UKCP Reg. MBACP Reg. PhD.

 What to expect from Counselling and Psychotherapy:

-Counselling aims to enhance and develop your sense of wellbeing to support you towards the life changes you hope for.
-We all experience problems in life, and sometimes it really helps to have space for you to explore your thoughts and feelings.
-Counselling involves working with an unbiased and qualified professional in a safe, predictable, and confidential environment, typically weekly, for an agreed period of time.
+Counselling and psychotherapy are similar in that they both aim to enhance your sense of wellbeing and to support you towards the life changes you are aiming for.
+We all experience problems in life, and sometimes it really helps to have space for you to explore your thoughts, feelings, and actions.
+Both counselling and psychotherapy involve working with an unbiased and qualified professional in a safe, predictable, and confidential environment, typically weekly, for an agreed period of time.
+The terms counselling and psychotherapy are often used interchangeably - the main difference between the two is that the emphasis with psychotherapy is usually on deeper and broader psychological work and is typically (but not always) aimed towards longer-term work.

-Whilst counselling can be an effective process and can provide you with the opportunity for change, it isn’t always easy - it's important to feel challenged within a safe and supportive environment.
-Commitment and work are inevitably needed.
+Whilst counselling and psychotherapy can be a very effective process and can provide you with the opportunity for change, it isn’t always going to be easy because moving away from the familiar often feels uncomfortable.
+It’s important and necessary to feel challenged in order for growth and change to emerge.
+Commitment, transparency, and collaboration will be needed.
 You may want to work on one specific issue over a short period of time, or you may want to engage with longer term in-depth work.
 You may have a sense of how long you are looking to work for, but it's equally fine to not really know, and we can take things in stages.
 However, for whatever length of time we work with, we will regularly review the sessions and the work we are doing.

 How I work: